Choosing a Training or Coaching Partner: 8 Criteria Beyond Certification

 For example:

-→ then teams may start reflecting together
+→ teams start reflecting together more naturally

 A useful test is whether the organisation could pause the work without losing its ability to keep working with what has started to become visible.